Wimbledon 2018: Updated Schedule, Draw Predictions Before Week 2 Action

 Williams will be put to the test by Evgeniya Rodina in the fourth round.
 Her Russian challenger had never been past the second round in any Grand Slam tournament prior to this year's Wimbledon, and she defeated Keys in three sets to get to the fourth round.

-If Williams can get by Rodina, a matchup with Pliskova in the semifinals appears quite likely.
+If Williams can get past Rodina, a matchup with Pliskova in the semifinals appears quite likely.
 The winner of that match will have the inside track on winning the championship.

 Federer has been rolling through the first three rounds, having won straight-set victories in all of his matches.
 He is currently the odds-on 5-6 favorite to defend his title, per OddsChecker.